florianoefsj/blkOreJNI/README.md

 ## Instalation ##

-Clone and compile the FastORE:
+Clone and compile the FastORE (May be necessary to include "-maes" at CFLAGS parameter into Makefile):

     git clone --recursive https://github.com/kevinlewi/fastore.git
     cd fastore